Sanskarrrrr30/PlanetSellingWebsite/Readme.md

 ## Contribute to Our Project

 We believe in the power of collaboration and welcome contributions from the community!
-If you’re passionate about **3D modeling**, **web development**, or **digital art**, we invite you to join us in enhancing this project.
+If you’re passionate about 3D modeling, web development, or digital art, we invite you to join us in enhancing this project.
 Here are some ways you can contribute:

-- **Submit 3D Models**: If you have high-quality planetary models, feel free to share them with us!
+Submit 3D Models: If you have high-quality planetary models, feel free to share them with us!
-- **Suggest Features**: Your feedback is invaluable.
+Suggest Features: Your feedback is invaluable.
 Let us know what features you'd like to see on the site.
-- **Help with Development**: If you’re a developer, consider contributing code or assisting with website improvements.
+Help with Development: If you’re a developer, consider contributing code or assisting with website improvements.
+Learn How to Contribute: Check out the [GitHub Docs - Contributing to Projects](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) for guidance on how to make contributions.

 ## Getting Started